17 Jul Greening Your Move

 Green cleaning products are more and more available in Toronto.
 When you’re doing that last big scrub of your old place—and that first, pre-move clean of your new one—swap out the bleach and chemicals for a more eco-friendly version.

-Local stores like Grassroots, with both an online store and a Danforth storefront, have whole sections for biodegradable cleaning products that work hard and smell pretty great, too, and will do bulk refills for your existing containers.
-Look for brands like Nature Clean, and especially check out Twist sponges, made of natural cellulose, which last longer than any regular sponge I’ve ever had.
+Local stores have whole sections for biodegradable cleaning products that work hard and smell pretty great, too, and will do bulk refills for your existing containers.

-But if you’re hoping to get a professional clean, there are still lots of options to keep that green: services like EnviroMaid and Good Karma will gladly provide move-in and move-out cleaning from $25 per hour.
+But if you’re hoping to get a professional clean, there are still lots of options to keep that green: look for local companies that will gladly provide move-in and move-out cleaning.
 They both use eco-friendly, biodegradable products only, and can be booked up to the day before.

 Save space, save paper